PicoCreator/2nd-brain/A - TechTalkCTO/P - RWKV Musings/Introducing RWKV/Introducing RWKV - an alternative to transformers - and why alternatives matter.md

 And if its efficiency is desired for your use case, why not give it a consideration?

 > Also one last thing i forget to mentioned:
-> Linear Transformers typically do not use classic Transformer attention, meaning ...
+> Linear Transformers typically do not use classic Transformer attention, but an approximate equivalent, meaning ...
 >
 > [**Attention is Not All You Need**](https://arxiv.org/abs/2103.03404)